axyiee/scala-for-kotlin-developers/README.md

 }
 ```

-### Enumerations
+### Algebraic Data Types (ADT or enumerations)

-You can think of Scala enums as a mix of Kotlin and Rust concepts.
+You can think of Scala ADTs as a mix of Kotlin and Rust concepts.
 They are defined using the `enum` keyword, followed by the
 enum name, and the enum body.
 The enum body can be empty, or it can contain a list of enum values, separated by commas and preceded
 by the `case` keyword.
 The enum values can also have parameters, and they can be defined as `val` or `var` variables.
 The enum
 values can also have an individual constructor.